Available with Advanced license.

 Maximum GSD Difference

-The threshold for the maximum ground sample distance (GSD) between two images in a pair.
+The threshold for the maximum ground sample distance (GSD) between two images in a stereo pair.
 If the resolution ratio between the two images is greater than the threshold value, the pairs will not be built as a stereo pair.
-The default is 2.

 Number of Image Pairs